coolony/kiwi/README.md

 ### Create tags

 Did we say that Kiwi was extensible with no more than 3 lines of code?
 Well, we didn't lie.
-For example, say you want to create a new tag `{{cap}}` that will capitalize its argument.
+For example, say you want to create a new tag `{{cap}}` which will capitalize its argument.
 Here is the only thing you'd need to do:

 ```javascript
 kiwi.tools.createSimpleTag('cap', function(context, name) {